 and an anachronistical phacopid trilobite

-—remember that phacopids first evolved in the Ordovician, while Cambrian trilobites were very different-looking to the classic image we have when thinking about these animals.
+- remember that phacopids first evolved in the Ordovician, while Cambrian trilobites looked very differently to the classic image we have when thinking about these animals.
 The absence of such awesome animals like Opabinia

 makes another egregious example of a missed opportunity, like the missing of the giant bird Argentavis

 Talking about Pikaia